bobolomopo/minishell/notes.md

 	* terminal in noncanonical mode (so we can detect ARROWS up an down key press) and echo off  (man termios)
 	* handles echoing back to the screen and editing the line.
 	* It basically replaces get_next_line by something much more complicated...
-	* Uses Termcaps to clear a line in the terminal, move cursor, etc. (functions: tgetent, tgetflag, tgetnum, tgetstr, tgoto, tputs)
+	* Uses Termcaps to clear a line in the terminal, move cursor, etc.
 	* __how__:
 		* for putting the terminal in noncanonical mode and disable echo, use functions tcsetattr, tcgetattr
 		* Termcaps fuctions: tgetent, tgetflag, tgetnum, tgetstr, tgoto, tputs